xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 The revised configuration is stored and forwarded to the network management system for application.

-This use case illustrates how the framework enables LLMs to propose adaptive, policy-compliant traffic engineering strategies while maintaining operator control, traceability, and auditability.
+This use case illustrates how the framework enables LLM agents to propose adaptive, policy-compliant traffic engineering strategies while maintaining operator control, traceability, and auditability.

 # IANA Considerations {#IANA}